achintya-kumar/BD2017/labs/2-installation/1-preinstall.md

 ### The nodes used for this assignment have the following specifications:
-Operating System: CentOS 6.9
+Operating System: CentOS 6.9 minimal <br>
-Hardware: Standard DS11 (2 cores, 14 GB memory) from Microsoft Azure
+Hardware: Standard DS11 (2 cores, 14 GB memory) from Microsoft Azure; recently on Fujitsu RX2540 (24 vCPUs, 128GB RAM)<br>
-Number of Nodes: 2
+Number of Nodes: Minimum 4 (1-master and 3 slaves)

 ### Disable SELinux & Kernel Firewall
 The value of the parameter ```SELINUX``` must be set to ```disabled```.